WickM/kuzuR/memory-bank/progress.md

 ## What's Left to Build

+-   **Complete Test Suite:** Finalize the remaining 5 tests to ensure full coverage.
 -   **Vignettes and Documentation:** A high-priority task is to create a new vignette that demonstrates a complete analysis workflow using the new graph conversion functions.
 This will significantly improve the package's usability.
 -   **Broader Graph Support:** While the core framework is in place, we could add direct conversion wrappers for other popular graph libraries if requested.
 -   **Advanced Kuzu Features:** The core package could still be extended to support more advanced Kuzu features (e.g., transaction management, user-defined functions).

+## Known Issues

+-   **Data Type Support:** There are known issues with `Decimal` and `uuid` data types that require a workaround.
+This will be addressed in a future development cycle.

 ## Current Status

 The project is at an **alpha** stage.
 The core functionality is present and is now supported by a comprehensive test suite, significantly increasing its robustness.
+The test suite is nearly complete, with only 5 tests remaining to be implemented.
 The next major step towards a beta release is improving user-facing documentation, particularly vignettes.